wphogan/docker-wordpress-wpcli-xdebug/README.md

 #WordPress / WP-CLI / Xdebug Image

-##Takes the latest WordPress image and adds WP-CLI and Xdebug.
+##Takes the latest WordPress image and adds WP-CLI, xDebug, and the PHP Zip Archive extenstion.